How To Find Opportunities

 - Also think of logistical components like how long you want to be at a job or if location matters to you.

-Vault is a resource that Reed pays for and which students and alumni can access by creating an account with Firsthand.
+Firsthand (formerly known as Vault) is a resource that Reed pays for and which students and alumni can access by creating an account with Firsthand.
 It includes rankings for top employers and internship programs, career guides, and a career blog, as well as a job and internship board.
 You can use this to gain information about potential career paths and to actually search for jobs.
 Keep in mind that each career guide includes detailed information about industry specific associations and job boards that you can also add to your search.
-Contact an advisor at CLBR if you would like help with navigating Vault.
+Contact an advisor at CLBR if you would like help with navigating Firsthand.

 Communities of Purpose